DirecTV Now Review: A Cord-Cutting Alternative?

 - Amazon Fire TV – $89.99 one-time cost, this is the same basic thing as the Fire TV Stick but is a small, set-top box with additional features.

 - Mohu Leaf 50 antenna– varies in price, but is currently $69.95 and works great to get all your local channels.
+There are many other digital antennas you can use, here’s a list of the best ones on Amazon.

 - Tivo Roamio – varies in price, but is around $350 and is one of the top rated stand alone DVR options in the market.
 While the price may seem a bit high, the Roamio doesn’t have the nasty monthly fee most other DVR options carry.